IgnitionBoulder/2015week1/deliverables/README.md

 Staging comes before committing, and what staging means is that the modified file in its current version has been marked to go into the next commit snapshot.

 **What is the difference between committing your changes and pushing them to Github?**
+Committing changes only saves snapshots in the local repository, while pushing  them involves interacting with remote repository.

-What is the command to check the status of your current repo in git?
+**What is the command to check the status of your current repo in git?**
+The command on git is: *git status*.

-What is the command to see the history of your previous commits (from the command line)?
-What are a few interesting variations (sets of options)?
+**What is the command to see the history of your previous commits (from the command line)?
+What are a few interesting variations (sets of options)?**
+The main command is: *git log*.
+Some set of options include -p, --stat, --shortstat, --name-only, --name-status, --abbrev-commit, --relative-date, --graph and --pretty.

-How can you look through your historical commits on the Github website?
+**How can you look through your historical commits on the Github website?**

 What is a "Merge"?
 What is a "Pull Request"?
 What is "Forking" a repo?